With $2.4 million purchase, a Colorado nonprofit is testing "intervention model" to keep trailer parks out of private equity’s hands

-A Carbondale-based social justice nonprofit this week went under contract to buy a 20-unit mobile-home park southwest of Glenwood Springs for $2.4 million attempting to buck the trend of losing affordable housing as private-equity groups buy Colorado parks.
+A social justice nonprofit this week went under contract to buy the 20-unit 3-Mile Mobile Home Park southwest of Glenwood Springs for $2.4 million, promising to transfer ownership to its residents within three to five years.

-The Roaring Fork Community Development Corp. — the affordable housing arm of the nonprofit Manaus — intends to transfer ownership in coming years to 3-Mile Mobile Home Park’s residents, who own their trailers but pay rent for the land on which they sit.
+The deal by Carbondale-based Roaring Fork Community Development Corp. — the affordable housing arm of the nonprofit Manaus — is the first purchase in what it hopes will be a sustained effort to preserve affordable housing as private-equity groups snap up Colorado mobile home parks in desirable communities.

-The sellers are the children of the late Ben Krueger, a longtime Vail Valley resident who had owned and maintained the park since the early 1980s.
-After Krueger died in November 2021, his four children discussed selling but wanted to find a way to preserve the community he fostered at 3-Mile, which is in the Roaring Fork Valley off the road to Aspen.
+The sellers are the four children of the late Ben Krueger, a longtime Vail Valley resident who had owned and maintained the park since the early 1980s.
+Krueger died in November 2021 and his children wanted to find a way to preserve the community he fostered at 3-Mile, which off of Colorado 82 on the way to Aspen.

 “We feel blessed and lucky to be working with Manaus on a solution,” John Krueger said Thursday.
 “It would be hard for us to do without them.”

 The Kruegers and Manaus went under contract Wednesday.
-The sale is scheduled to close April 30, while Manaus is aiming to transfer ownership to its tenants in three to five years.
+The sale is scheduled to close April 30.

 Developing the intervention model

-Manaus leaders are calling the 3-Mile undertaking a pilot project for a replicable model aimed at preserving these affordable neighborhoods and empowering their residents in the resort-industry corridor from Aspen to Parachute, where rent-seeking corporate entities’ acquisition of mobile home parks has contributed to an ever-worsening housing crisis.
+Manaus leaders are calling the 3-Mile deal a pilot project for a replicable model aimed at preserving affordable neighborhoods and empowering their residents in the resort-industry corridor from Aspen to Parachute, where rent increases or redevelopment typically follow the corporate acquisition of mobile home parks, contributing to an ever-worsening housing crisis.
+In many mobile home communities residents own their houses but rent the lots on which they sit.

-Raised rents or redevelopment have often come on the tail of outside acquisitions of trailer parks.

 The 55 parks in the region are home to about 3,000 homes where between 15,000 and 20,000 locals live in crucial — and increasingly rare — affordable neighborhoods.
-Manaus, its leaders said, aims to acquire five parks in the next five years, preserving what Manaus executive director Sydney Schalit calls “the last vestiges of affordable housing that isn’t governed by a housing authority or funded with public money.”
+Manaus, its leaders said, hopes to acquire five parks in the next five years, preserving what Executive Director Sydney Schalit calls “the last vestiges of affordable housing that isn’t governed by a housing authority or funded with public money.”

-At 3-Mile, the median household income is $54,000, according to a survey conducted by Manaus, roughly 57% of Garfield County’s official area median income of $94,200.
+The median household income at 3-Mile is $54,000, according to a survey conducted by Manaus, roughly 57% of Garfield County’s official area median income of $94,200.
 The Manaus strategy begins with engaging owners and residents before owners list a park for sale.
 That keeps the nonprofit from competing directly with deep-pocketed outside investors.

-Before 3-Mile, Manaus had attempted to organize a resident purchase at two other parks only to see private equity groups outbid them in the end.
+Manaus has attempted to organize a resident purchase at two other parks only to be outbid by private equity groups.

-When Cavern Springs Mobile Home Park in Glenwood went on the market, for example, Manaus and residents organized to pull together $12 million in financing to purchase it, but were outbid by an outside investment group, according to Jon Fox-Rubin, a former Manaus executive director who now leads its housing-innovation project.
+When Cavern Springs Mobile Home Park in Glenwood went on the market, for example, Manaus and residents pulled together $12 million in financing to purchase it, but were outbid by an outside investment group, according to Jon Fox-Rubin, a former Manaus executive director who now leads its housing-innovation project.

 “That’s why we developed this intervention model,” Schalit said, referring to the strategy of intervening with owners before parks are listed for sale.
 “We don’t want to be long-term landlords.
 We just want to be a bridge to ownership.”

-At 3-Mile, the Manaus team met with residents while negotiating with owners, Schalit said, laying groundwork for the complicated process of residents taking over governance and operation of a mobile home park in the coming years.
+The Manaus team met with 3-Mile residents while negotiating with owners, Schalit said, laying groundwork for the complicated process of residents taking over governance and operation of the park in the coming years.
 The park was never listed for sale.
 As Manaus works on financing in the coming months, its community organizers will also assist 3-Mile residents in forming a Colorado C corporation to put self-governance infrastructure in place.

 “We’re going to try to learn a lot as we try this — we’ll open-share everything and then try to replicate it with smaller parks in the region,” Fox-Rubin said.

-Between now and April — a negotiated extended window — Manaus must raise $250,000 to finance the deal.
-Along with serving as a bridge to resident ownership, the nonprofit plans to underwrite park operations and make improvements for maintenance and safety on the site.
+Manaus must raise $250,000 to finance the deal before closing in April.
+Along with serving as a bridge to resident ownership, the nonprofit plans to underwrite park operations and make maintenance and safety improvements.

 Manaus is also partnering with the Aspen Valley Land Trust to sell a conservation easement on an undeveloped 7-acre portion of the park.
-The steep-sloped parcel, which has some informal trails used by the neighborhood, is expected to net about $400,000 and will allow Manaus to lower the eventual selling price — for the remaining 4 acres — to the residents.
-Manaus is also planning to use grants and donations to bring down the price for residents as low as possible from the $2.4 million Manaus is contracted to pay for it.
+The steep-sloped parcel, which has some informal trails used by the neighborhood, is expected to net about $400,000 and will allow Manaus to lower the amount residents will pay for the remaining 4 acres.
+Manaus is also planning to use grants and donations to bring down the price for residents as low as possible from the $2.4 million contract price.

 “A goal of ours is to actually lower the price so that it feels really reasonable and approachable for the residents,” Schalit said.